Who We Are

 We have a constant need for items to create “Welcome Home Baskets” for new residents.
 All of our residents are coming from homelessness, and most have very few possessions.
 We try to provide the bare necessities to help our tenants start their transition to stability on the right foot.
 Here is a list of greatly appreciated items:

-- Liquid laundry detergent, dish soap, sponges, dishtowels, and bath towels
+- Liquid laundry detergent, dish soap, sponges, dish towels, brooms, dustpans, household cleaning supplies, and small garbage cans

 - Small pots or pans and kitchen utensils

-- Single Burner hot plates, electric skillets, or George Forman type grills
+- Single burner hot plates, electric skillets, alarm clocks, and small radios

 Note that while we provide only new items for these move in baskets, we also welcome donations of gently used items.
 We have a “donation room” where all residents are welcome to ‘shop’ for items that they need.
 Because most of our residents have an income between $300-$700 per month, your donations really help.